oggy/respec/README.markdown

 It'll even `bundle exec` for you automatically, or use a binstub if present.

+If you use git, run all specs modified since the last commit with:

+    respec d

+(d for "git *d*iff", which this uses.)

 There are a few other shortcuts. `respec --help` to see them all.

 If you're using this on CI, you may want to control where the failure file is